 My current hometown of Brisbane in Queensland, Australia, has just experienced record flooding.
 And although many lives were not lost in the city itself, many homes and livelihoods have been impacted, some destroyed.

 I believe the State and Local Government authorities have been amazing.
-Providing regular updates and support during the crisis, and now in its wake mobilizing relief and rehabilitation.
+Providing regular updates and support during the crisis, and now in its wake mobilising relief and rehabilitation.
 Volunteers are being coordinated, bins scattered about the city for the destruction of perishables and kerbside pick ups arranged for debris and furniture needing to be removed from 20 000 flood-affected properties.
 And yet, people are already complaining.
 There aren’t enough bins.
 Our suburb has received insufficient attention and support.
 Etcetera.

 Record rainfall in Brazil has similarly caused flooding, as well as mudslides.
 At least 600 people have been killed.
-I’m sure their State and Federal authorities are doing as much as possible, but I can almost guarantee it isn’t as thorough or organized as the efforts of our governments.
+I’m sure their State and Federal authorities are doing as much as possible, but I can almost guarantee it isn’t as thorough or organised as the efforts of our governments.
 I mean I am sure there will be blame games here in Oz about how on earth this could happen in such a prosperous and developed city and country.
 Our policies in relation to dams, town planning, building requirements and the sustainability of infrastructure will all be examined.

 There’s some adage about ‘the more we have, the more we want’.
 But I think that ‘the more we have, the more we expect’ is more accurate.

 Although not affected by the flooding in our State I feel nothing but sympathy for those who are.
 But if I had been affected I’d like to think I would be grateful that the authorities are doing their best to help and I would try really really hard not to complain.
 But perhaps it’s easier for me….
 And no, not because I am an incredibly tolerant and generous person; but because my expectations are so very low in the first place.